jsilf/jsilf/README.md

 ## Hello!

 - 👋 I’m Jessica.
-- 🌱 I’m currently learning front end.
+- 🌱 I’m currently studying front end at Medieinstitutet (2021-2023).

 <!---
 jsilf/jsilf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.